aarongorka/aarongorka-com/content/blog/mass-cloudformation-template-validation.md

 Ideally, Infrastructure as Code lives in the repo alongside the code that gets deployed on to it.
 Sometimes reality is different, and you have a lot of CloudFormation templates all in one repository.

-Amazon have historically provided a CloudFormation template validation tool using the AWS CLI (`aws cloudformation validate-template --template-body file://myfile.yml`).
+Amazon provide a CloudFormation template validation tool using the AWS CLI (`aws cloudformation validate-template --template-body file://myfile.yml`).
 This method has some limitations:

   * Requires you to be authenticated
   * Is slow due to network latency